-- The student should go to a safe place. - One or more of the following should be contacted: Campus Safety (910) 280-2895, Laurinburg Police (911), the On-Call RD (910) 280-1753, Student Affairs staff (Ext.
+- The student should go to a safe place. - One or more of the following should be contacted: Campus Safety (910) 280-2895, Laurinburg Police (911), an RD, Student Affairs staff (Ext.
 5271), any Resident Assistant, or the local Crisis Hotline (910-276-6288). - If the student had non-consensual vaginal, anal, and/or oral intercourse he/she will need to seek medical treatment.
-The student should take the following precautions prior to the medical examination: - Do not wash or shower, or rinse inside the mouth;; - Remain in the clothes worn during the alleged sexual misconduct; - \circ Or bring the items to the examination in a paper bag.
+The student should take the following precautions prior to the medical examination: - o Do not wash or shower, or rinse inside the mouth - o Remain in the clothes worn during the alleged sexual misconduct - o or bring the items to the examination in a paper bag.